kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

       }
     });

-### Built-in WS.sendRequest keyword fails on Server Error without any retry
+### A Test Case with built-in WS.sendRequest keyword fails on Server Error

 We have a script [Test Cases/my/get naughty URL using built-in keyword](https://github.com/kazurayam/KS_modify_SendRequestKeyword_with_retry/blob/master/Scripts/my/get%20naughty%20URL%20using%20built-in%20keyword/Script1716685092640.groovy) that makes an HTTP request to the naughty URL using the Katalon built-in keyword [WS.sendRequest](https://docs.katalon.com/katalon-studio/keywords/keyword-description-in-katalon-studio/web-service-keywords/ws-send-request).